Which teas are good for digestion?

 If you are struggling with sleep issues, then chamomile tea is your go-to tea.
 It has a natural and sedative effect that help release senses and improve sleep.
 Chamomile inhibits the production of pepsin – a digestive enzyme linked to acid reflux.
 The problem occurs when too much pepsin is produced and gets to the esophagus.
 Chamomile tames digestive enzymes to reduce symptoms.
 The tea also helps to reduce inflammation and stop diarrhea as it is an excellent relaxant.

 8. Chai Tea – Streamlines Digestion.

-Chai tea is made from Ayurveda.
-It has been used to heal multiple illnesses for years, including digestive issues.
+Chai tea is one of the most popular wellness teas.
+It has been used to heal multiple health benefits for years, including digestive issues.
 Chai is made with a combination of spices such as cardamom, ginger, pepper, cinnamon, and cloves.
 It’s blended with a dash of whole milk and Indian black teas.
 Black tea can be replaced with rooibos to remove the caffeine-free version.
-Black tea has black pepper that produces hydrochloric acid that aids the digestion of proteins.
+Black tea has black pepper that stimulates the production of hydrochloric acid that aids the digestion of proteins.
 Cinnamon reduces nausea and prevents diarrhea by directly soothing stomach lines.

 9. Pu-erh Tea – Boost Healthy Gut Bacteria.

 Pu-erh tea is also good for digestion purposes.
 The tea undergoes oxidation after the leaves have been dried.
 Ripe pu-erh tea oxidation involves putting the dry leaves in a pile of wet clothes in a warm environment.
 The latter promotes healthy micro bacteria that ferment the leaves.
 It also boasts antibacterial properties that combat diseases that bring stomach problems.